godly/daz3d-scripts/README.md

 This is a collection of scripts for [DAZ Studio](https://www.daz3d.com/).
 Scripts:
 - [mcjHatsAreTheFashionOfTheDay](mcjHatsAreTheFashionOfTheDay.md)
+- to be done
+- to be done

 ### Installation
 Extract or copy the 'scripts' folder and all contents to the [DAZ Studio](https://www.daz3d.com/) library / content folder.
 In a default installation this should be: '**C:\Users\%USERNAME%\Documents\DAZ 3D\Studio\My Library**'.
 The resulting directory folder structure should be '**C:\Users\%USERNAME%\Documents\DAZ 3D\Studio\My Library\scripts\godly\**'